We are staying on Om beach in the town of Gokarna in India.

 ‘Shut up’.
 I wanted to say; ‘You can drink the water that’s back in the room.
 The one that we use to clean our teeth.
 The one with the rim that smells of Colgate.’

 But instead, I asked ‘Can you remember where I got this swimsuit from Tessa?
 You can borrow it if you like.’

-Not a sole outside the café.
+Not a soul outside the café.
 No audience to applaud my oncoming act of kindness.
 Just that dog that keeps following me around with the big swinging tits.
 The one that has been pregnant forever.
 The one whos belly brushes the sand when she walks.
-She reminds me of someone I know but I don’t have time to think of that now.
-I have a child to save.
+She reminds me of someone I know but I didn’t have time to think of that.
+I had a child to save.

 After arguing with Tessa about who would go into the café to see if the boy was selling his goods or whether he had collapsed on the floor begging for water and shade, I poked my sweaty scowling head into the café.

 And There he was.
 The boy.
 The beggar that had needed my help so badly.
 The boy, who, that night might have gone home to the open fire with a cast iron pot bubbling with peas, and cumin and curry and rat.
 Home to his Indian father in the cave.
 Telling him the tales about the heroic woman on the beach.

 ‘No, not that woman father’, he’d say.
 Not the one you keep oggling in the white bikini.
 That woman is smoking pot back at the love shack with her tattooed mushroom lover untieing her triangles with his teeth’.